Veritius/bevy_stardust/quic/README.md

 ## Features
 - Fully synchronous and runs inside the Bevy scheduler
-- Connection and message oriented API
+- Connection and message oriented API using framing
-- Reliability and ordering for messages
+- Reliability and ordering for Stardust messages
 - Simple, easy to use API that abstracts the hard stuff
 - Secure-by-default authentication and encryption with TLS
-- Easily disable TLS authentication if you don't want it
 - Supports clients, servers, and listen servers

-### Future features
-- WASM support using WebTransport

 ## Usage
 Adding the plugin: